vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/CoM Weekly.md

 Danny sells more organs to Vik, and gets rent money!
 Looking to non-criminal jobs.
 Putting around flyers: "PI for hire."
 Victor calls Danny to investigate Mr. Ansen
 250 up front, 200 then 150

+Ewan deposits the money and goes to school
+Rodrick Ant - Bully
+Phil knows that Ewan has a boy loft
+Texts to Kenneth - Two months of rent yippee
+I